qsnake/gpaw/doc/documentation/documentation.rst

 2. :ref:`structure_optimization`.
 3. :ref:`plot_wave_functions`.
 4. :ref:`bandstructures`.
+5. :ref:`all_electron_density` and using it for doing e.g. :ase:`Bader <ase/dft/bader.html>` analysis.

 XXX tddft + lrtddft?

 XXX old ASE?

-The tutorials 6. and 7. use old ASE and do not work with the latest version of GPAW without modifications.
-The tutorials are being converted to new format.
+Tutorial 7. use the old ASE and do not work with the latest version of GPAW without modifications.
+The tutorial is being converted to the new format.

-6. :ref:`all_electron_density` and using it for doing e.g. :ase:`Bader <ase/dft/bader.html>` analysis.
 7. Calculations with :ref:`ensembles` of exchange-correlation functionals.

 ..
 Note::